SynapseWeb/PyReconstruct/readme.md

 ### Manually

-Refer above for instructions on manually installing dependencies.
+If you are installing PyReconstruct manually, refer to the instructions above to install dependencies.
 If you are using a virtual environment, activate it and run the following command in a terminal: `python src/pyReconstruct.py`

-<a id="orge4b23c7"></a>
+<a id="org3d229df"></a>

 ## The main window